 Exposure: Full sun to minimal shade

-Garden tips: Swamp milkweed is one of the most striking native milkweeds.
-It makes an excellent addition to moist, sunny landscapes, but can tolerate occasional drought once established.
+Garden tips: Swamp milkweed is one of our most striking native milkweeds.
+It does best in mixed butterfly and wildflower gardens planted in moist sunny landscapes, but can tolerate occasional drought once established.
+The plant does well in a container.

 Caution: All milkweeds contain a toxic latex sap that may irritate skin.